dtognazzini/razin/README.md

                                                  \________________/                ---tame dem sour grapes with Razin
 </pre>

 # Razin
 Declare exception contracts in your Ruby code to express intent and aid in identifying programming errors.
 Stop tracing through methods to discover what a method could raise - start using exception contracts and just know.

 ## Why Use It?

 Exception handling in Ruby is a sour experience; much is left up to the developer.
-Razin DRYs up all those sour grapes using a simple, easy to understand pattern for expressing exception contracts.
+Razin DRYs up all those sour grapes using a simple, lightweight, easy to understand pattern for expressing exception contracts.
 Using Razin, you can quickly reason about what goes on inside all of those methods you're calling; you'll know which exceptions are intended to be raised - everything else is a programming error.

 ## Installation